AKhadhraoui47/Yocto_Rpi_IMU/README.md

 > **layers/** regroups all needed layers for my projects for different targets
   **builds/** regroups the different images built unsder one directory
-  **downloads/** stores everything automatically downloaded by the Yocto Project when interpreting recipes.
-It will be populated automatically without any intervention and can be shared between different builds.
+  **downloads/** stores everything automatically downloaded by Yocto when interpreting recipes and can be shared between different builds.
   **sstate-cache/** used by BitBake to save compilation fragments (object files, archives, etc.), can be reused later and shared among different builds

 ## References